Did you know? Pai Camellia & Rose Gentle Hydrating Cleanser has been around for 10 years! In the world of skincare, that’s a lifetime.

 Either way, these oils leave your skin both clean and soft.
 Win win.

-Pai Camellia & Rose Gentle Hydrating Cleanser is one of the most hydrating cleansers I’ve tried.
+Pai Camellia & Rose Gentle Cream Cleanser is one of the most hydrating cleansers I’ve tried.

 On top of the moisturizing oils, it also has its fair share of glycerin, a humectant that attracts moisture from the air into the skin.
 Thanks to this extra moisture, your skin stays well hydrated during the cleansing process.